This is the multi-page printable view of this section. Click here to print.

 6. After entering the required information, click the Confirm button.

-7. When the popup notifying addition opens, click the Confirm button.
+7. When the popup notifying the addition opens, click the Confirm button.

-You can connect multiple triggers to a single function and use them.
+You can attach multiple triggers to a single function.

-To modify the added trigger, follow the steps below.
+To modify the added trigger, follow these steps.

 3. On the Function List page, click the resource to edit the trigger.
-It moves to the Function Details page.
+You will be taken to the Function Details page.

-4. After clicking the Trigger tab, click the Edit button of the trigger whose settings you want to modify in the trigger list.
+4. Click the Trigger tab, then in the trigger list, click the Edit button of the trigger whose settings you want to modify.
 The Edit Trigger popup window opens.

-5. Trigger Edit After modifying the setting values in the popup window, click the Confirm button.
+5. Edit Trigger After modifying the settings in the popup window, click the Confirm button.

-1. When the popup notifying the edit opens, click Confirm.
+6. When the edit notification popup appears, click Confirm.

 Delete Trigger